 If you make a birth control mistake or have sex without using birth control at all, don’t freak out — you still have a few days to try to prevent pregnancy.

 Emergency contraception is a kind of birth control that can help prevent pregnancy up to 5 days after unprotected sex.
-Emergency contraception means taking a “morning-after pill” or getting a copper IUD.
+Emergency contraception means taking a “morning-after pill” or getting a Paragard (copper), Mirena, or Liletta IUD.

 You can get some kinds of morning-after pills (like Plan B) at the drugstore or at your local Planned Parenthood health center without a prescription.
 But it’s important to take it as soon as possible after unprotected sex, or it won’t work as well.
 Another kind of morning-after pill, called ella, is more effective than morning-after pills like Plan B — but you need a prescription from a nurse or doctor to get it.

-Getting a copper IUD within 5 days after unprotected sex is the most effective kind of emergency contraception.
+Paragard (copper), Mirena, and Liletta IUDs are the most effective form of emergency contraception out there.
+If you get one of these IUDs put in within 120 hours (5 days) after unprotected sex, it’s more than 99% effective against pregnancy.
 But a doctor needs to put the IUD in, and sometimes it can be hard to get an appointment on short notice.

 Call your doctor or your local Planned Parenthood health center as soon as possible after unprotected sex for help figuring out the best type of emergency contraception for you.
 Learn more about emergency contraception.